 About the redevelopment

-The redevelopment of East Oxford Community Centre will provide more flexible space behind the familiar frontage on the Cowley Road, and will also create a new, highly energy efficient extension.
-A key aim of the redevelopment is to create a sustainable, cultural hub that is used by a broader range of the community, helping celebrate local diversity, heritage and cultural identity.
+We are redeveloping East Oxford Community Centre to create a sustainable, cultural hub that is used by a broader range of the community, helping celebrate local diversity, heritage and cultural identity

 Community engagement event for East Oxford Community Centre housing redevelopment